imsweb/naaccr-xml/README.md

 Here is an example of how to start it:
 ```
-java -cp naaccr-xml-x.x.jar BatchProcessor options.properties
+java -cp lib\naaccr-xml-utility.jar BatchProcessor options.properties
 ```
-where x.x is the downloaded version.

-This assumes the options file is in the same folder as the JAR file (but it can be anywhere and a full path can be provided on the command line).
+This assumes the options file is in the same folder as the EXE file (but it can be anywhere and a full path can be provided on the command line).

 See the [BatchProcessor](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/BatchProcessor.java) class for a description of each individual option.